Georges Duthuit

 Georges Duthuit (1891–1973) was a French writer, art critic and historian.
+Duthuit was the editor for the new iteration of the literary journal transition, titled Transition, from 1948-1950.

-Duthuit was a key commentator on Matisse, Nicolas de Staël, Jean-Paul Riopelle, and Bram van Velde.
+Duthuit was a key commentator on Matisse (his father-in-law), Nicolas de Staël, Jean-Paul Riopelle, and Bram van Velde.
 He maintained a close association with the surrealists, particularly André Masson.
 In 1939, he was among the intellectuals convened for George Bataille's College of Sociology.
-Part of his correspondences on contemporary art with Samuel Beckett form the text Three Dialogues, originally published in the literary journal, transition.
+Part of his correspondences on contemporary art with Samuel Beckett form the text Three Dialogues, originally published in Transition 49.